JaninaHruby/JaninaHruby/README.md

 ## 🚀 What I'm up to

-📊 Full-time training in Data Analysis & Python Development 🔥 Just finished my Matchstick Nim Gamea a full Tkinter GUI game with computer opponent.
+📊 Full-time training in Data Analysis & Python Development<br>
+🔥 Just finished my Matchstick Nim Gamea a full Tkinter GUI game with computer opponent.
 What started as a math challenge turned into a deep dive into Python GUI development.
-(Check out the repo!)
+(Check out the repo!)<br>
-📁 Working on my first real data project — Online!
+📁 Working on my first real data project — Online!<br>
 🤖 Built a Coursera tracker web app, because when you have too many courses, the only logical solution is to build yet another project.
 Full disclosure: This was an experiment to see how fast and how well AI can build something.
 There are definitely some logical issues, but honestly?
 It was a blast.
 (First draft is live!)

 ---